 Other outdoor attractions include world-class fishing, boating, kayaking, and standup paddle-boarding.
-The recommended place for kayaking is Manatee Park, where you might also come in contact with one of these gentle giant sea cows that are Florida’s beloved mammal.
+The recommended place for kayaking is Manatee Park, where you might also come in contact with one of these gentle giant sea cows, Florida’s beloved mammal.

 Enjoy fishing at its finest in these world-class waters where tarpon, grouper, cob, and Spanish mackerel are abundant, and many world records have been set from these catches.
 Fort Myers also has some of the best saltwater fly fishing in the country.

 Though I haven’t been there, I hear great things about Lovers’ Key State Park, a fantastic place for paddling and exploring the mangroves and estuary.
-If you don’t have what you need for outdoor adventures, you can rent it here.
+You can rent it here if you don’t have what you need for outdoor adventures.
 Be on the lookout for gators.
-You are also close to the one-of-a-kind Everglades when visiting Fort Myers, so a safari or day trip exploring this unique Florida attraction is possible.
+When visiting Fort Myers, you are also close to the one-of-a-kind Everglades, so a safari or day trip exploring this unique Florida attraction is possible.

-My husband and I grabbed an Uber during our visit and rode over to Fort Myers Beach for the annual Island Hopper Songwriter Fest.
-Each September, FMB welcomes thousands of guests for several days of music, fun, and activities.
-Some of the class acts we saw perform were Bobby Tomberlin (“One More Day” -Diamond Rio), Maggie Rose (a recent Highway find), and Tim James (“Love Like Crazy” -Lee Brice).
+My husband and I grabbed an Uber during our visit and rode to Fort Myers Beach for the annual Island Hopper Songwriter Fest.
+FMB welcomes thousands of guests each September for several days of music, fun, and activities.
+Some of the class act performances we saw were Bobby Tomberlin (“One More Day” -Diamond Rio), Maggie Rose (a recent Highway find), and Tim James (“Love Like Crazy” -Lee Brice).

 I was lucky enough to hear and meet songwriters Danny Myrick (“She’s Country”-Jason Aldean) and Even Stevens (“I Love a Rainy Night”/ “Suspicions” -Eddie Rabbitt) sing two of my all-time favorite country songs.